What is the 100,000 Strong Foundation?

 Who is involved?

-The foundation, a partner of American University in Washington, DC, has the support of numerous high-level officials, academics, students and businesspeople.
+The foundation has the support of numerous high-level officials, academics, students and businesspeople.
 It is governed by a 10-person Board of Directors and a president.
 It also enjoys the support of an Advisory Council comprised of prominent thought leaders from both countries.

 What is the significance of 100,000 Strong?